We would like to invite you to join us for the upcoming 26th International Conference on Advances in Critical Care Nephrology – AKI & CRRT 2021.

 The Practice Based Learning in CRRT workshop (now 2 days!) will utilize case based discussions and interactions with machines to train participants on setting up and delivering CRRT

 As always, we are working to provide the right environment to foster learning and mutually beneficial communications and collaborations.
 We hope that you will join us to share your knowledge and experience as it is through multidisciplinary interactions that we will gain a better understanding of critical illness and it is only through our collective efforts that we will improve the lives of our patients.
-We look forward to welcoming you to San Diego for the 25th time.
-Please note that we have shifted our week days, the conference is now Monday through Thursday.
+We look forward to welcoming you to San Diego for the 26th time.

 Ravindra L. Mehta, MBBS, MD, DM, FACP, FRCP(UK)